Datalex plans to raise €25m in share sale in ‘early autumn’

 Move would allow firm to repay high-cost loans from Dermot Desmond

-Datalex, the retail software provider to airlines, said on Thursday it plans to raise €25 million in the “early autumn” as it seeks to repay high-cost loans from its main investor, Dermot Desmond, and secure working capital to invest in growing the business.
+Datalex, a retail software provider to airlines, said on Thursday it plans to raise €25 million in the “early autumn” as it seeks to repay high-cost loans from its main investor Dermot Desmond and secure working capital to invest in growing the business.

-Datalex’s chairman David Hargaden said ahead of the groups annual general meeting on Thursday that it is the board’s intention to launch a €25 million equity fundraising in the early autumn.
+Datalex’s chairman David Hargaden told investors at the group’s annual general meeting in Dublin on Thursday that it is the board’s intention to launch a €25 million equity fundraising in the early autumn.

 “The potential fundraising, if completed, is expected to enable the group to repay in entirety its existing loan facility with Tireragh Limited and provide sufficient working capital to invest further in the group’s product roadmap and activation projects, while continuing to compete for new revenue opportunities,” he said.